Contact Us

 Defining the Tool Schema

-The tool schema tells ChatGPT when and how to call your tool.
+The tool schema specifies when and how ChatGPT should call your tool.
 This is where ChatGPT learns what kind of data source you are and what input format you expect.

 How ChatGPT Transforms User Queries: